 History of the 1934 Wheat Penny

-First produced in 1909, Lincoln pennies marked a historic moment in US coinage as the first to feature a real person rather than Lady Liberty.
-The design honored Lincoln on his birth centennial.
+First produced in 1909, Lincoln pennies made history as the first U.S. circulating coin to feature a real person rather than the allegorical Lady Liberty.
+The design honored Abraham Lincoln on the centennial of his birth, and it was created by a Lithuanian-born sculptor named Victor David Brenner.

 1934 No Mint Mark Wheat Penny (RD)